When should I be selling ads on a CPM basis?

 The simple answer is: if you are getting a reasonable amount of money for your inventory.

-- You have a lot of inventory, but little capability to optimise ad campaigns
+- You have a lot of inventory, but not much capability to optimise ad campaigns

 - You have premium inventory, and customers will pay for the privilege of being on your site (Brand advertising)

 In the first case, you can expect a very low CPM as you are literally just dumping your inventory on the market.
-In the second case you could expect a quite high CPM, but only if your inventory lives up to the hype and performs well.
-In all cases, it makes sense to try and optimise ad campaigns on your site (ie do what you can to improve CTR) as that will increase the CPM value of your inventory.
+In the second case, you could expect a quite high CPM, but only if your inventory lives up to the hype and performs well.

 How do I run a CPM campaign?